home-assistant/home-assistant.io/source/_integrations/matter.markdown

 {% include integrations/config_flow.md %}

-_If you run Home Assistant Container, Home Assistant Core, or you don’t want to use the built-in Matter Server add-on, please see the [advanced installation instructions](#advanced-installation-instructions)._
+For communicating with Matter devices, the Home Assistant integration runs its own "Matter controller" in a seperate process which will be launched as add-on.
+This add-on runs the actual controller software and provides the connection between your Matter network (called Fabric in technical terms) and Home Assistant.
+The Home Assistant Matter integration connects to this server via a websocket connection.

+The only supported configuration (for now) for the Matter integration is by running the officially provided Home Assistant Matter add-on.
+Running the [Matter server](https://github.com/home-assistant-libs/python-matter-server) by any other means is at your own risk and currently not officially supported.

 ## Current state of the integration

 While the support for Matter is evolving, we will regularly update the Matter integration with new features or device support.
-Because it might be hard to track what's supported and what not, we list the current state here and try to update this information as often as possible.
+Because it might be hard to track what's supported and what not, we list the current state here and try to update this information on a regular base.

+Supported platforms (device types)

+- Binary sensor: We have so far tested door/window sensors and motion sensors but others will probably work too.
+- Climate: Support for thermostat devices is in development now.
+- Cover: Basic cover control has been implemented but not all devices are supported yet.
+- Lights: All features (in the Matter specification) should be supported, including color control etc.
+- Locks: Basic lock control has been implemented but not all devices and features are supported yet.
+- Sensor: We have currently tested Illuminance and temperature sensors but others will probably work too.
+- Switch: Powerplugs should work (note: no support for energy metering yet in Matter).

+Note that a single Matter device can exist of multiple platform.
+For example a Motion sensor which also has a temperature sensor and Illuminance sensor on board.

+Do you own a (bridged) Matter device and you are missing controls for this device, create an issue on Github and make sure to post your Integration diagnostics there.
+In some cases we can easily extend the existing platform support based on your diagnostics dump.

 ## Adding Matter devices to Home Assistant

 Each Matter network is called a fabric.
-Each home automation controller that controls Matter devices has its own fabric.
+Each home automation controller that controls Matter devices has its own "fabric".
 You can add devices directly to the fabric of your Home Assistant instance, or share them from another fabric (ie Google, Apple) to Home Assistant's fabric.
 We're going to explore all these options below.

 ### Add a device using the iOS Companion app

 This will use the Bluetooth connection of your phone to add the device.

-1) Open The Home Assistant app on your phone.
+1. Open The Home Assistant app on your phone.
-2) Go to Settings, Devices & Services.
+2. Go to Settings, Devices & Services.
-3) On the Devices tab, press the `Add device` button.
+3. On the Devices tab, press the `Add device` button.
-4) Choose `Add Matter device` as the top of the list.
+4. Choose `Add Matter device` as the top of the list.
-5) Scan the QR-code of the Matter device with your phone camera or press `More options...` to manually enter the Commission code.
+5. Scan the QR-code of the Matter device with your phone camera or press `More options...` to manually enter the Commission code.
-6) Press the `Add to Home Assistant` button which will start the commissioning process which may take up to a few minutes.
+6. Press the `Add to Home Assistant` button which will start the commissioning process which may take up to a few minutes.
-7) If you're adding a test board or beta device you might get a prompt about an Uncertified Accessory".
+7. If you're adding a test board or beta device you might get a prompt about an Uncertified Accessory".
 In this dialog press `Add Anyway`.
-8) Once prompted you can enter a custom Accessory Name, this is just an internal reference and not visible in Home Assistant so you can type whatever you like here.
+8. Once prompted you can enter a custom Accessory Name, this is just an internal reference and not visible in Home Assistant so you can type whatever you like here.
-9) Once the process is complete and you pressed the `Done` button, you are redirected to the Device within Home Assistant and its ready for use.
+9. Once the process is complete and you pressed the `Done` button, you are redirected to the Device within Home Assistant and its ready for use.

 <lite-youtube videoid="8y79Kq3QfCQ" videotitle="Add Matter device via iOS app in Home Assistant"></lite-youtube>